ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 102-106
+GENERATED FROM PYTHON SOURCE LINES 110-115

 ``gradient_point_color`` and ``slewrate_point_color``
 -----------------------------------------------------
-The ``gradient_point_color`` and ``slewrate_point_color`` parameters allows to change the color of the points that are violating the gradient or slewrate constraints.
+The ``gradient_point_color`` and ``slewrate_point_color`` parameters allows you to change the color of the points where gradient or slew rate constraint violations are observed.

 ..
-GENERATED FROM PYTHON SOURCE LINES 106-115
+GENERATED FROM PYTHON SOURCE LINES 115-121

 .. code-block:: Python

     show_traj(
         traj,